Advertiser Disclosure

 In 1785, King Kamehameha defeated the local chiefs in Maui, Lanai, Molokai, and Oahu, and later, Kauai, uniting all of the inhabited islands under a single ruler.
 This established a monarchy that ruled the kingdom until 1872.
 In 1893, the Kingdom of Hawaii was overthrown by a group of local businessmen and sugar planters, leading to many political changes for the nation.

-During this time, the sugar and pineapple industries flourished on the islands, making it very attractive to other nations.
+During this time, the sugar and pineapple industries flourished on the islands, making it attractive to other nations.
 Threatened by European countries wanting to add Hawaii to their empires, American businesspeople began to seek annexation by the U.S.

 Today, Hawaii is a dream destination for honeymoons, family vacations, and adventure travels.
 Almost 9 million people visit the Hawaiian islands annually.
 Hawaiian culture is treasured, and many programs and offices have been developed to promote and protect it.
 On your next visit to Hawaii, head to one of the local museums to learn more about Hawaii’s culture.